Congress for Cultural Freedom

-The Congress for Cultural Freedom (CCF) was an anti-communist propaganda group founded on June 26, 1950 in West Berlin, and was supported by the Central Intelligence Agency and its allies.
-At its height, the CCF was active in thirty-five countries.
-In 1966 it was revealed that the CIA was instrumental in the establishment and funding of the group.
+The Congress for Cultural Freedom (CCF) was an anti-communist cultural organization founded on 26 June 1950 in West Berlin.
+At its height, the CCF was active in 35 countries.
+In 1966 it was revealed that the Central Intelligence Agency was instrumental in the establishment and funding of the group.
 The congress aimed to enlist intellectuals and opinion makers in a war of ideas against communism.

 Historian Frances Stonor Saunders writes (1999): "Whether they liked it or not, whether they knew it or not, there were few writers, poets, artists, historians, scientists, or critics in postwar Europe whose names were not in some way linked to this covert enterprise."
-A different slant on the origins and work of the Congress is offered by Peter Coleman in his Liberal Conspiracy (1989), where he talks about a struggle for the mind "of Postwar Europe" and the world at large.
+Peter Coleman argues that the CCF was a participant in a struggle for the mind "of Postwar Europe" and the world at large.